hoanglong1812003/MyFirstWorkShop/content/1-Introduce/_index.md

 ### Findings
 GuardDuty will proactively observe and monitor for anomalies originating from:
-- 3 data sources (mentioned above)/
+- 3 data sources (mentioned above).
 - EC2 Instances.
 - AWS IAM Resources.

 You can easily access the details of the Findings discovered by GuardDuty in the Findings tab.
 Each Finding is broken down into information in a format that allows us to easily understand and address security risks.

 {{% notice note %}}
-Learn more about the full list of GuardDuty Findings series at [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-format.html)
+Learn more about the full list of GuardDuty Findings series at [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-format.html).
 {{% /notice %}}

 ### About AWS Security Hub